smc/mlmorph/README.md

 ```$ make```

-This will create a file named `maayalam.a` which is the compiled analyser.
+This will create a file named `malayalam.a` which is the compiled analyser.
 Individual modules will get also created like `num.a` which is number analyser.

 To analyse Malayalam words, start the interactive analyser